-Maybe many are just inspired by the successful people they meet, read, or see.
+Many are inspired by the successful people they meet, read, or see.
 But what if you make it early?
 What’s your plan?

-Imagine if you plan on earning P100K per month, and you accomplished that at age 23?
+Imagine if you plan on earning a six-digit monthly income, and you accomplished that at age 21.
 What will you do next?

-If you become the youngest senior executive of your company’s history at the age of 25, what will you do next?
+If you become the youngest senior executive in your company’s history at 25, what will you do next?